A New Life for the Willett Branch; A New Park for the Westbard Sector

 Email NOW!
-The Equity One Sketch Plan is going to the Planning Board for consideration on Thursday, February 23.
-The parking structure behind the Westwood Towers building has gotten bigger and taller - now filling the buffer, the sides of the lot and going up six stories.
+The Equity One Sketch Plan went to the Planning Board for consideration on Thursday, February 23.
+The plans were put on hold until the cemetery issue is resolved.
+However, we still need advocacy to protect the buffer and the new park.
 Click HERE to send an email to the Planning Staff and Board, the County Council, the Housing Opportunity Commission staff and the County Executive.

 Equity One's plan include buildings that significantly encroach on the stream buffer in four different locations - the Manor Care Lot, the Westwood II building, Bowlmor Site and the Westwood Tower Apartment.

 Further, it ignores the existence of an early African American cemetery, even though the Sector Plan calls for integration of local history into the development.
 Equity One has agreed to fund a cemetery delineation.
-However, at this point, they are showing a 6-story parking and residential structure on the cemetery site.
-All decisions about siting buildings in the area must be put off until the delineation is done and the descendant community can evaluate the results.
+However, at this point, they are showing a 6-story parking and residential structure on the cemetery site and in the stream valley buffer.

 The Willett Branch Stream Valley Park is the central element which unifies the Sector Plan.
 The planners refer to it as the gem of the Montgomery County Parks system.
 Let the Planning Staff and Board know that you want a Park that is embraced by the new buildings and includes public access through inviting gateways, cafes that face creek side and more.
 Let them know that buildings in the 100-foot stream buffer should not be permitted for the health of the stream and for the success of the new Park.
-Ask for a cemetery delineation before the sketch plan is approved so that the graves of early residents are respected.
+No buildings should be allowed on the cemetery.

 Learn about the history of the River Road African American community HERE.